 - address health inequities;

-- assure full access to reproductive health services;
+- assure full access to and availability of reproductive health services;

 - deliver health promotion and disease and injury prevention education, particularly in rural areas;

 - inform the public about appropriate use of pharmaceuticals;